Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/1-Intro_to_FRAME/Intro_to_FRAME_2_slides.md

 ---

-## Try Expanding Yourself
+## See For Yourself

-`wc -l` will show the number of lines of a file.
+- `wc -l` will show the number of lines of a file.
+- `cargo expand` will expand the macros to "pure" Rust.

 ```bash
 ➜  substrate3 git:(master) ✗ wc -l frame/sudo/src/lib.rs